-8.34.
-The adopted County of Hereford and Worcester Minerals Local Plan (1997) allocated one preferred area for hard rock working in Worcestershire at Fish Hill near Broadway.
-This has been worked and the site is currently in
+8.32.
+The adopted County of Hereford and Worcester Minerals Local Plan (1997) was extant in 2021.
+This allocated one preferred area for hard rock working in Worcestershire at Fish Hill near Broadway.
+This has been worked and the site is currently in aftercare.
+There were therefore no remaining site

-&lt;sup>39 Worcestershire County Council (November 2018) Worcestershire Minerals Local Plan Background Document: Analysis of Mineral Resources in Worcestershire, available from the mineral resources page at www.worcestershire.gov.uk/mineralsbackground.
+&lt;sup>50 Worcestershire County Council (November 2018) Worcestershire Minerals Local Plan Background Document: Analysis of Mineral Resources in Worcestershire, available from the mineral resources page at www.worcestershire.gov.uk/mineralsbackground.

-- aftercare.
-There are therefore no remaining site allocations for crushed rock in Worcestershire in the adopted Minerals Local Plan. - 8.35.
-The emerging Minerals Local Plan was under examination in public in 2020.
-Main modifications to the plan proposed through the examination process updated the figures for the scale of provision required, highlighting that planning permissions would be required for at least 4.727 million tonnes of crushed rock over the life of the plan in order to meet the scale of provision indicated by the sub-regional apportionment. - 8.36.
-The emerging Minerals Local Plan contains policies to enable both new mineral development and extensions to existing sites.
-It does not propose to allocate any areas of search for crushed rock, but it includes criteria-based policies to enable crushed rock development on windfall sites, and proposed Main Modifications strengthen the policy support for crushed rock development within Worcestershire. - 8.37.
+- allocations for crushed rock in Worcestershire in the 1997 Minerals Local Plan. - 8.33.
+A new Minerals Local Plan (2018-2036) was adopted in July 2022 which highlights that planning permissions would be required for at least 4.727 million tonnes of crushed rock over the life of the plan in order to meet the scale of provision indicated by the sub-regional apportionment. - 8.34.
+The Minerals Local Plan contains policies to enable both new mineral development and extensions to existing sites.
+It does not allocate any areas of search for crushed rock, but it includes criteria-based policies to enable crushed rock development on windfall sites. - 8.35.
 The Minerals Local Plan also commits to the development of a separate Mineral Site Allocations Development Plan Document.
 Five calls for sites have been undertaken in the development of the new Minerals Local Plan and Mineral Site Allocations Development Plan Document between 2014 and 2020, but no sites for crushed rock have been proposed by the minerals industry or landowners.